The Showman and the Ukrainian Cause

 “Martynowych succeeds beautifully at telling a life story that is captivating to read and powerfully convincing.
 Avramenko was a pioneer of monumental importance, yet his story does not fit the archetype of the Ukrainian immigrant.
 It is an edifying text for anyone interested in studies of folk dance and cultural production, and indispensable for those in Ukrainian studies.”

-– Marcia Ostashewski, Department of History and Culture, Cape Breton University
+Marcia Ostashewski, Department of History and Culture, Cape Breton University

 “Vasile Avramenko today enjoys legendary status as an impresario and populizer of Ukrainian dance. […] This study is indispensable reading for understanding how popular art forms developed in North America—particularly for seeing how the local and ‘ethnic’ intersected with the commercial and ‘mainstream.’”

-– Myroslav Shkandrij, Ukrainian Sun
+Myroslav Shkandrij, Ukrainian Sun

 “Historians of immigration, and of Eastern Europe more generally, will benefit from the view of interwar Ukrainian immigrant life to be gained by looking over the shoulder of the dynamic and ubiquitous Avramenko.
 This sympathetic study likewise casts light on immigrant cultural consumption andacculturation in North America during the period.”

-– Rosamund Johnston, New York University, Harvard Ukrainian Studies
+Rosamund Johnston, Harvard Ukrainian Studies

 About the Author

-Orest T. Martynowych is a historian at the Centre for Ukrainian Canadian Studies, University of Manitoba.
+Orest T. Martynowych is a historian at the Centre for Ukrainian-Canadian Studies, University of Manitoba.
 He is the author of Ukrainians in Canada: The Formative Years, 1891-1924.